 Recovered Uranium (~0.9% enriched) from reprocessed LWR fuel can be used in CANDU without re-enrichment-offering an economical supply of LEU fuel at the optimal enrichment level [10].
+The enrichment level is dictated primarily by the limit placed on fuel discharge burnup.

-A low-risk RU option that can be applied in the short term, and has been demonstrated by AECL and its Chinese partners, blends RU and Depleted Uranium (DU), giving an NU equivalent (NUE).
+A low-risk RU option that can be applied in the short term, and is now being demonstrated by AECL and its Chinese partners, blends RU and Depleted Uranium (DU), giving an NU equivalent (NUE).
 NUE can increase effective burnup and reduce the coefficient of void reactivity, as well as reducing used fuel volumes.
-Twenty four NUE fuel bundles in two Qinshan unit 1 channels comprised the demonstration; all bundles have been removed as planned.
+Twenty four NUE fuel bundles in two Qinshan unit 1 channels comprise the demonstration; the first four bundles were removed 2010 October 12, as planned.
 Liquid zone control levels and channel/zone power have not shown any abnormal changes during the irradiation; similarly for channel and bundle powers.
-Post-Irradiation Examination (PIE) will commence in 2011 summer.
+Post-Irradiation Examination (PIE) will commence in early summer.

-AECL is examining a full core commercial NUE conversion, and reviewing various scenarios involving transition from NU to NUE, and mixed NU/NUE cores.
-Both 37-element and CANFLEX options are under study, with various fuel options in the bundle rings.
+We are now examining a full core commercial NUE conversion, and reviewing various scenarios involving transition from NU to NUE, and mixed NU/NUE cores.
+Both 37-element and CANFLEX options are under study, with various fuel options in the bundle rings, including the possible application of burnable absorbers.

-This RU fuel cycle, directly using two former waste products (RU and DU) differentiates CANDU plants from all other nuclear options.
+This fuel cycle-providing the ability to burn two former waste products (RU and DU) now regarded as resources without re-enrichment-differentiates CANDU plants from all other nuclear options.
 CANDU plants offer the simplest and most cost-effective way of burning these products.
 The RU/DU cycle is the first and the simplest demonstration of CANDU fuel cycle flexibility and a major step on the road to thorium cycles.